TApplencourt/OvO/README.md

 - Host threaded: Generate tests where the target region is enclosed in a host parallel for.

 To generate new tests, please use `ovo.sh gen`.
-But default it will generate `tiers 1` tests.
+By default, it will generate `tiers 1` tests.
 But if you feel adventurous, you can type:
 `ovo.sh tiers 3`.